vanesa/kid-o/README.md

 Future plans
 -----------------------
-##### Adding more children
-I limited the number of children in the app for development purposes, but in order to fully test the app in the Dominican Republic, I will seed the current 140 children who are being served to the database.
-By October, more children will have joined the project.
-The Dominiño aid workers can then create these new profiles, either through text message, or through the web app.

 ##### Verify existence of child when creating a new profile
 Currently, the existence of the child been added to Kid-O is not verified.
 I plan to warn the user with a popup suggesting a possible child if the new child's name is similar to an existing child in the system.